 If you are in Northern Ireland please call 0300 1236262. or https://www.nidirect.gov.uk/information-and-services/government-citizens-and-rights/consumer-advice

 The Chartered Trading Standards Institute membership categories are based on Trading Standards qualifications.
-The Board of Trade certificate, DPCP full DCA, DTS, and DCATS qualifications and their antecedents are still recognised Trading Standards qualifications, and entitle the holder to Full membership.
+The Board of Trade certificate, DPCP full DCA, DTS, DCATS and CPCF Stage 2 qualifications and their antecedents are still recognised Trading Standards qualifications, and entitle the holder to Full membership.
 The DCA part one is the equivalent of the FCATS, CSCATS and CPCF Stage 1 qualification, and these qualifications entitle the holder to Associate membership.

 No, the Trading Standards Advanced Practitioner (Degree Level) is a qualification.
 It is a route to individual Chartered Status.
 The Degree provides the candidate with the required Level 6 qualification (which forms part of the CTSP requirements).
 A candidate cannot achieve CTSP status by obtaining this qualification alone.